 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact

 XV.
 PUBLIC SERVICES

-a) Would the project result in substantial adverse provision of new or physically altered governme altered governmental facilities, the construct environmental impacts, in order to maintain according or other performance objectives for any of the province of the project of the p ntal facilitie ion of whi ceptable se s, need for r ch could c rvice ratios, new or phy ause sign sically ificant
+a) Would the project result in substantial adverse provision of new or physically altered governmental altered governmental facilities, the construct environmental impacts, in order to maintain according or other performance objectives for any of the p ntal facilitie ion of whi ceptable se s, need for r ch could c rvice ratios, new or phy ause sign sically ificant

 Fire Protection? \boxtimes

 Police Protection? \boxtimes

 Schools? \boxtimes

 Parks? \boxtimes

 Other Public Facilities?

-SUL BSTANTIATION:
+SUE BSTANTIATION: